JREAM

 Refresher: SDLC

 I recently had a job interview and was asked some great quickfire questions.
-Some were about programming principals and basic OOP knowldge.
+Some were about programming principles and basic OOP knowledge.
 I thought I'd explain how I see SDLC.

 Simple SDLC